#Reasoning

 The function checks if promise

-return all 10 times.
-After the promise gets fulfilled we
+but return all 10 times.
+After the promise gets fulfilled we set the variable

 This is not extremely useful as functions usually take parameters, in which case the promises can be stored in a Map with an argument as a key.